micro-stat/help_frontend/content/knowledgebase/configure-organisation.md

 6. Enter a new name and then submit the page

 ## How do I delete my organisation?
-- It is not currently possible to delete an organisation through the Dashboard, contact us by Submitting a Ticket.
+- It is not currently possible to delete an organisation through the Dashboard.
+- Contact us by Submitting a Ticket and we will be happy to help.